jhe0323/Bookkeeping/README.md

 config/run_local.yml
 ```

-Create the file from one of the server configurations:
+Create it from an appropriate run configuration and edit local paths as needed.

 Linux or macOS: